urvin-compliance/caracal/README.md

-  border_line    :single    # sets the border style. defaults to :single. see OOXML docs for details. border_size    4          # sets the border width. defaults to 0. units in twips. border_spacing 4          # sets the spacing around the border. defaults to 0. units in twips. end
+  border_line    :single    # sets the border style. defaults to :single. see OOXML docs for details. border_size    4          # sets the border width. defaults to 0. units in twips. border_spacing 4          # sets the spacing around the border. defaults to 0. units in twips. repeat_header 1			# sets the number of header rows that is repeated on each page. defaults to 0. end
 ```